UPS Truck Accident Attorneys

 A Growing Company With A Worldwide Imprint

-The company began in 1979 and is now recognized as the leading worldwide provider of logistical services and specialized parcel transportation around the globe.
-The company remains profitable because it uses advanced technology for managing and transporting parcels.
-Through an integrated network of people, technological and physical assets along with continuing access to worldwide resources, UPS remains one of the most powerful businesses in the world.
+The company began in 1979 and is now a leading worldwide provider of logistical services and specialized parcel transportation around the globe.
+UPS remains profitable because it uses advanced technology for managing and transporting parcels.
+Through an integrated network of workers, advanced technology, physical assets and continuing access to global resources, UPS remains one of the most influential businesses in the world.

-The company went public in 1999 offering shares on the stock exchange.
+United Parcel Service went public in 1999 offering shares on the stock exchange.
 Stock offerings help the company significantly expand its abilities to become an industry leader in air and trucking freight.
 Since going public, the company acquired over 40 different companies including business and retail shipping services, international trade, finance, and customs brokerage.
-Over the last few decades, UPS has expanded its services to a worldwide stage including sending and receiving deliveries in Asia, Europe and South America.
+Over the last few decades, UPS has expanded its services to a worldwide stage including sending and receiving deliveries in Asia, Europe, and South America.

 The United Parcel Service Corporation headquarters is located in Atlanta, Georgia.
 In the US, 9260 drivers operate 6298 delivery trucks.
 In the last 24 months, UPS drivers have been involved in almost 1500 crashes with 548 involving injuries, and 36 accidents with fatalities.